evilnick/plakar.io/content/posts/2025-07_03/index.md

 make improvements to it,
 or add support for new algorithms.

-We are curious to see what you can build with it !
+It can be used for a wide range of use-cases, so we are curious to see what you can build with it !